July 18, 2024 tips for caring for an orchid indoors

 Yellow Leaves

-Often a sign of overwatering or insufficient light.
-Adjust care accordingly.
+Often a sign of overwatering or not enough light.
+Switch up how you’re caring for them.

 Dropping Buds

-Caused by temperature fluctuations or low humidity.
-Stabilize environment.
+Caused by fluctuations in temperature or low humidity.
+Stabilize the environment your orchid is in to fix this.

 Wrinkled Leaves